Unfortunately, we are not available in your area!

 In a low variance game, low valued winning combinations will appear frequently.
 If we think about this in terms of our 5x5 random number grid, a low variance game may have 10 or so numbers designated as winners - but you're not going to get a big payout often.
 You'll win little and often in one of these games.

 Mid variance games offer a happy medium for many players.
 You'll have a small chance of winning a big jackpot, but low paying winning lines will also frequently appear.
-These can be more exciting than low variance games, but they don't hold the same risk as high variance games.

 Even if you've done your research, remember that the outcome of these games will be entirely random.
 Yes, in a game with a higher RTP, you potentially have a better chance of winning money - but that doesn't necessarily mean that you will win big in any given session.
 The element of chance is what forms the basis of slot games and is one of the main reasons we find slot games so engaging, after all.